 Candle Wax (1970)

 Iggy could never tolerate a seated audience.
-He eyed the candle votives on each table at the Whisky in May 1970 and could not resist showering himself in hot, dripping wax.
+He eyed the candle votives on each table at the Whisky in May 1970 and could not resist showering himself in dripping hot wax.
 He claims that it didn’t hurt.
-Here is Iggy holding the candle in his silver-gloved hands, captured in these stunning photos by Ed Caraeff in his book One Night at the Whisky.
+Here is Iggy holding the candle in his silver-gloved hands, captured in these stunning photos by Ed Caraeff from his book One Night at the Whisky.

 See my book review here:

 One Night at the Whisky– by Ed Caraeff

 Of the many foodstuffs and condiments that were hurled at the Stooges by their fans (who always brought an edible arsenal), Iggy wore none better than peanut butter.
 As he walked on the outstretched hands of the crowd (on two hits of acid) during the song ‘1970’ at the televised Cincinnati Pop Festival (June 13, 1970), Iggy was handed a jar of the now infamous spread by a fan.
 He gleefully smeared the peanut butter all over his chest and tossed gooey globs onto his delighted minions.

 Iggy: “I don’t think I would have done that to ‘Hang on Sloopy’!”

 “So you’re literally in a way like Sinatra at the Sands there!”

 – Total Chaos, by Jeff Gold